 Pinkerton, whose program-building prowess was well documented throughout his career, was a head coach at Tulsa, Arkansas and Montana prior to taking the reigns at Iowa State.

-Pinkerton is also familiar with the Cyclones, having served as assistant coach for four years (2009-13).
+Pinkerton was already familiar with the Cyclones before arriving in Ames in 2017, having served as assistant coach for four years (2009-13).
 In his first stint at ISU, Pinkerton was instrumental in developing a strong offense.
 The 2013 Cyclones set schools records for runs (284), home runs (40), RBI (253) and walks (166).

 Pinkerton left Iowa State after the 2013 season to start a softball program at the University of Montana.
 For a year, he built a roster from scratch, hired coaches, ordered equipment, assembled a schedule, served a key role in building a facility and laid the groundwork for a Division I program.

 The Griz' softball program had an immediate impact when it began play in the Big Sky Conference and raised its win total all three years.
 His last team was 35-24 (15-6 in the league), won the Big Sky Conference Tournament and advanced to the NCAA Tournament.

 Pinkerton was named Big Sky Coach of the Year twice in his three seasons at Montana.
 His players earned all-conference honors 19 times on the field and 13 times in the classroom over three seasons.

 Before his stint as an assistant for the Cyclones (2010-13), Pinkerton was head coach at Arkansas (2005-09).
 The Razorbacks made the NCAA Tournament his final two years (first time Arkansas made the post-season in consecutive years) and re-wrote the school record book offensively.
 His Arkansas teams also received academic accolades from the NFCA.